 My dad emerged soon after and apologized profusely.
 He didn’t mean to do that, and he was surprised by his reaction.
 I was hurt, but I understood.

 Bald means cancer.
 Bald is not what you expect your little girl to be.
 Bald is “skinhead.”
 Bald is lesbian.
 Bald on a woman is upsetting.
-Bald women are everything negative.
+Bald women are everything negative, in the eyes of many people.

 While I experienced a boost of confidence, I also realized that people interacted with me differently.
 Sometimes people were threatened by me.
 Was I some hardcore skinhead who was out to curb-stomp someone?
 Was I going to shoplift?
 Was I going to mess with their kids?